FutCoinSpot Blog • 2026 Guide

 Account sharing / accessing another player's account

-One that catches people off guard.
+This is one that catches people off guard.
 EA's rules explicitly state that accessing another player's account is against the rules.
 This applies to sharing your login with a friend, using someone else's account, and (critically) handing your credentials to a coin seller who uses comfort trade delivery.

-The biggest ban triggers all share something in common: they create obvious, detectable anomalies.
+Notice a pattern?
+The biggest ban triggers all share something in common: they create obvious, detectable anomalies in your account activity.
 Inflated card prices, foreign IP logins, bot-speed transactions, match manipulation patterns.
 EA's system is built to flag accounts that look abnormal.
-Our snipe-based method creates none of these anomalies — which is why we've maintained a 0.00% customer ban rate.
-See how it works →

 What EA does NOT ban for